senseexcel/senseexcel-reporting/install.md

 ![SER Connector as a Service](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Connector-As-Service.PNG)

 4. Open Services.msc

 5. Change the owner of the “Qlik Connector for SER” to the This User account.

+6. Use the same user account that is used to open your Qlik Sense services.

 ![SER Service Update Credentials](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Connector-Service-Credentials.PNG)